sprillo/cs267-project/README.md

 10011
 ```

-The first line indicates the number of sites, and the matrix following indicates at position $(i, j)$ whether positions $i$ and $j$ are in contact.
+The first line indicates the number of sites, and the matrix following indicates at position (i, j) whether positions i and j are in contact.
 This matrix is by definition symmetric.

 ### Site rates